 Do not use the hot water faucet since this will draw discoloured water into your hot water heater/tank, which could make the problem worse.

 If the water fails to clear after 10 minutes, wait for a few hours and again try running only the cold water.
-If the water is still discoloured, contact our Customer Care Centre at 902-420-9287.
+If the water is still discoloured, fill out our discoloured drinking water survey above or contact our Customer Care Centre at 902-420-9287.
 Running the water for 10 minutes at the high flow rate for a faucet will cost about 8 cents at current water rates (or 50 cents per hour).

 Halifax Water has analyzed samples of discoloured water, and although it may not smell, taste, or look pleasant, the results have indicated that there are no microbial issues with the water, such as presence of disease-causing bacteria, protozoa or viruses.